andreas/irmin-tutorial/src/Contents.md

         Irmin.Type.decode_json t decoder
 ```

-The merge operation for `Lww_register` is slight different than the ones covered so far.
-It will no attempt to merge any values, instead it will pick the newest value.
+The merge operation for `Lww_register` is slightly different than the ones covered so far.
+It will not attempt to merge any values, instead it will pick the newest value based on the attached timestamp.

 ```ocaml
     let merge ~old (a, timestamp_a) (b, timestamp_b) =